Best Presidents Day Fitness Sales

 While not common in home gyms, artificial turf rolls are also available and serve as a great pick for commercial purposes.
 As a former strength and conditioning coach, many athletic training facilities I’ve worked in rely on turf surfaces for sprinting drills and exercises.
 I’ve seen many commercial gyms have a turf area for sports performance training, as well.

 That said, adding turf to your home gym can be viewed as more of a luxury construction decision.
-If you don’t need a dedicated spring or sledding area, you can save money by sticking with rubber materials.
+If you don’t need a dedicated sprinting or sledding area, you can save money by sticking with rubber materials.

 Foam Mats